ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ; and so on.
 ```

-In other word, no more "infix" operators (symbol in between the 2 operands): an addition is no more than a simple function and it signature is `(number, number) -> number`.
+In other words, no more "infix" operators (symbol in between the 2 operands): an addition is no more than a simple function and its signature is `(number, number) -> number`.

 ```rkt
 (define (house color)